 QRP operations: Ten Tec Rebel Open Source CW rig modified for JT65.

-Mobile/portable (and VHF/UHF) operation: Yaesu FT-897D, hamstick antennas for 40m, 20m and 17m, end fed 20m and 40m for stringing in the trees.
-Powered by automotive battery charged by solar panels - 100% green ops.
+Mobile/portable (and VHF/UHF/satellite) operation: Yaesu FT-897D, hamstick antennas for 40m, 20m and 17m, end fed 20m and 40m for stringing in the trees.
+Powered by marine battery charged by solar panels - 100% green ops.

-I prefer Logbook of the World but will QSL direct.
+I prefer Logbook of the World but will QSL direct and infrequently upload to eQSL.

 You must be logged in to file a report on this page